amalacrino/malacrino-lab/content/opportunities/_index.md

 <br>

 Are you interested in microbiomes?
 Are you looking for postdoc or grad student (MSc or PhD) positions?
-Even if not advertised below, feel free to contact {{% mention "admin" %}} to discuss potential opportunities.
-Inquiries about undergraduate research experiences are always welcome!
+Even if not advertised below, feel free to contact Dr. {{% mention "admin" %}} to discuss potential opportunities.

+**Inquiries about undergraduate research experiences are always welcome!**

 **Graduate Students**: I'm looking for grad students to begin in Fall 2025.
-More details coming soon, but feel free to contact {{% mention "admin" %}}.
+Contact Dr. {{% mention "admin" %}} with a cover letter (max 2 pages) and your CV.

-**Postdoc**: Contact {{% mention "admin" %}} to discuss postdoc opportunities.
+**Postdoc**: We do not have open postdoc positions at this moment.
+However, feel free to contact Dr. {{% mention "admin" %}} to discuss postdoc opportunities.

-**Lab Technician**: I'm looking for a Lab Technician to begin in Spring 2025.
-More details coming soon, but feel free to contact {{% mention "admin" %}}.